mitdbg/palimpzest/README.md

 ## Python Demo

-Below are simple instructions to run pz on a test data set of enron emails that is included with the system, assuming you have installed the pz tools via pip instal . as above:
+Below are simple instructions to run pz on a test data set of enron emails that is included with the system:

+- Set the system environment variables `PZ_DIR`.
+This is the root directory for the Palimpzest system.

+- Add the pz tool to your path (it is in the tools directory).

+`export PATH=$PATH:$PZ_DIR/tools/`

-- Initialize the configuration by running `pz init`, as described above
+- Initialize the configuration by running `pz --init`.

-- Add a the enron data set with:
+- Add the enron data set with:

-`pz registerdatadir testdata/enron-tiny enron-tiny`

-- Run it through the test program with:
+`pz reg --path testdata/enron-tiny --name enron-tiny` then run it through the test program with:
       `tests/simpleDemo.py --task enron --datasetid enron-tiny`

+- Add the test paper set with:
+    `pz reg --path testdata/pdfs-tiny --name pdfs-tiny` then run it through the test program with:
+`tests/simpleDemo.py --task paper --datasetid pdfs-tiny`

 - Palimpzest defaults to using OpenAI.
 You’ll need to export an environment variable `OPENAI_API_KEY`